ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 ![DPI schem]({{ site.url }}{{ site.baseurl }}/assets/images/dpi/dpi15.jpg)

+According to the above illustration,
+- the middle box (a firewall) decrypt the incomming packets from the Server or the client using its own a dynamic SSL certificate.
+- Then read the decrypted payload using above DPI methods and extract usefull information for application and threat detection.
+- Finally, it re-encrypt the packet using a certificate and forward to the receiving end.

+> Users' browsers must trust this certificate, which is usually signed by a local certificate authority (CA) configured on the security device.

 ## Applications of DPI

+### Application Identification

+DPI classifies and identifies applications running on a network, offering insights into application-level traffic patterns and enabling policy enforcement.
+This is most common because application wise traffic and usage monitoring is an essential need of any ISP.
+(Ex: ISPs offer data packages with high priority for business critical applications )

 ### Network Security

 DPI is a cornerstone of modern network security, providing the ability to detect and mitigate various threats, including malware, intrusion attempts, and data exfiltration.

 ### Quality of Service (QoS)

 DPI is crucial for managing network traffic, ensuring optimal performance for critical applications by prioritizing and allocating bandwidth based on application needs.

-### Application Identification

-DPI classifies and identifies applications running on a network, offering insights into application-level traffic patterns and enabling policy enforcement.

 ### Regulatory Compliance